fonteeboa/go-log-guardian/README_en_us.md

 To utilize the automatic functions of go-log-guardian, using the DATABASE_TYPE variable is mandatory, as some validations are performed based on this variable before calling the insertion routines.

 Ensure to provide valid and correct values for each of these environment variables.
 This ensures proper connection and functioning of Log Guardian with the desired database.

+⚠️ The testMain.go file was created to test log management functionality.
+To execute this application, you need to configure the environment using Docker Compose, which can be found in the [docker-build-library]((https://github.com/fonteeboa/docker-build-library/tree/master/golang/go-log-guardian)) repository.